aws-samples/sample-aws-sa-genai/2_Quick_Admin_Suite/Terraform_DataModel/README.md

 # QuickSight Admin Suite Data Model - Terraform

-This Terraform configuration creates the data model infrastructure for the QuickSight Admin Suite, including Glue tables, Athena views, and crawlers for data analysis.
+This Terraform configuration creates the data model infrastructure for the QuickSight Admin Suite, including Glue database, tables, and crawlers for data storage and discovery.

 ## Prerequisites